usmansbk/blog-draft/markdowns/redux.md

 };
 ```

-This will break our UI because it depends on `state.todos` being an array.
-We can say our UI is tightly coupled to our state, and tight coupling leads to bad code.
+This will break our UI because it depends on `todos` being an array.
+We can say our UI is tightly coupled to our state, and tight coupling leads to unmanageable code.

 One of the software design principles is striving for loosely coupled design between objects that interact.
 Two things are loosely coupled if they have very little knowledge of each other.